Updated Card For WWE Extreme Rules | 411MANIA

 Updated Card For WWE Extreme Rules

-– Following Tuesday night’s episode of Smackdown, WWE has an updated card for Extreme Rules.
-The show takes place on July 15th from Pittsburgh, Pennsylvania.
-The latest card is as follows:
+– WWE has updated the card for Extreme Rules following Tuesday’s Smackdown.
+The PPV takes place on July 15th from Pittsburgh, Pennsylvania.
+The card is as follows:

 * WWE Championship Match: AJ Styles vs. Rusev